imyuliz/beku/doc/service.md

 ### How to quickly Create Service(svc)?

 If you want to quicky create service, only input necessary Fields.

-As shown in the codeï¼š
+As shown in the code:
 ```
 func howToNewSvc() {
 	svc, err := beku.NewSvc().SetNamespaceAndName("roc", "mysql-svc").